rajveer100704/AgentHive/README.md

 ## 🚀 Overview

-    The Multi-Agent AI Researcher is built to simulate a research assistant team.
+    AgentHive is built to simulate a research assistant team.
     Instead of relying on a single LLM, it coordinates multiple AI agents — each with a specialized role:

      - 🔍 **HackerNews Researcher** → Fetches top stories and user details using HackerNews API.